atabegruslan/Others/Illustrations/web.md

 You can't **receive** resources from a different origin.

 Applies to XMLHttpRequest and fetch.
+Postman doesn't care about SOP, it's a dev tool not a browser.

 ### Cross Origin Resource Sharing